Obscuretone/obscuretone.github.io/public/posts/en/assent.md

 ---
 title: My Cat Could Be The Crown
 description: The Crown is symbolically enormous, constitutionally important, and in ordinary legislative processing behaves like a service dependency expected to return assent.
+tags: [government, canada, institutions, legacy-systems, monarchy]
 ---

 My cat could perform most of the Crown's ordinary legislative function with almost no change to existing law or process.

-This is not a serious proposal.
+This is a constitutional joke with a straight face.

 It is a serious architecture review.